lem0nle/typescript-template/README.md

 ### Features

 - Start a TypeScript project with **best practices**
-- Better **developer experience** with formatting, linting and VSCode extentions
+- Better **developer experience** with formatting, linting and fast testing
 - A good starting point for both **frontend and backend** development

 ### Usage